at-mlops/mlflow-training/04-MLflow-Projects/readme-04-projects.md

 # MLflow Projects

 MLflow Projects packages data science code in a standard format.
 This allows reusable, and reproducible code to share with other data scientists, and transfer it to production.
 A MLflow project might be a local directory or a Git repository.
+At the core, MLflow Projects are just a convention for organizing and describing your code.
 It uses a descriptor file to specify its dependencies and entrypoints.

 ## Sklearn wine quality